One Leg Kicking: Production

 The film was produced on a budget less than a million dollars with 40 percent of the cost covered by endorsements.
 The script was completed in November 2000 and filming started in March 2001.

 Reception

-The film was criticised for its many product placements in various scenes.
-Executive producer Eric Khoo defended it as a need to defray costs by sponsors due to a tight budget amidst a bad film climate.
-The film was also accused as a copy of Stephen Chow's Shaolin Soccer but Khoo said it was just a coincidence.
+The film was criticised for its abundance of product placement in various scenes.
+Executive producer Eric Khoo defended this by stating that it was necessary to cover costs with a tight budget in a bad film climate through sponsoring.
+The film was also accused of being a copy of Stephen Chow's Shaolin Soccer, but Khoo said that this was just a coincidence.